Every county fair is invited to send their best.

 Each participating county can enter static displays in six different Creative Living categories, as described in our 2019 Best of the Best Handbook (coming soon).

-- Textiles — Junior/Teen Textiles (ages 17 and younger)
+Textiles (ages 18 and up) — Junior/Teen Textiles (ages 17 and younger)

-- Visual Arts — Junior/Teen Visual Arts (ages 17 and younger)
+Visual Arts (ages 18 and up) — Junior/Teen Visual Arts (ages 17 and younger)

-One ribbon—combined with a $250 cash prize—will be awarded to one entry in each of those six categories.
-Counties are asked to indicate their interest in participating no later than June 1st, by contacting the Oregon State Fair County Coordinator, Tayaka McDonald, at [email protected] and at 971-701-6571.
+One ribbon — combined with a cash prize — will be awarded to one entry in each of those six categories.
+Counties are asked to indicate their interest in participating no later than June 1st by contacting the Creative Living Department by e-mail at [email protected] or by phone at 971-701-6571.

 Online entries are due on August 19th.

 Clackamas | Aug 13-17 | www.clackamascountyeventventer.com

 Curry | July 24-27 | www.curryfair.com